Skip to main content

 Are you kneading for too long?

 When the dough climbs up the hook, that is typically an indication that the kneading is complete.
 A sticky dough will tend to climb the dough hook and even climb over the collar of the dough hook.
 Dough that contains eggs tends to be stickier and climb the hook more easily.
-Most specialty grains, but especially rye flour, form a sticky dough and will climb the hook more than white flour dough.
+Most specialty grains, especially rye flour, form a sticky dough and climb the hook more than white flour dough

 Are you using the right speed?

-Speed 2 is the only speed that should be used for kneading.
+Speed 2 is recommended for kneading.

 Additional Suggestions

-• Adding a little more flour (1Tbsp. at a time) will help the dough not to climb the hook as much.
+• Adding a little more flour (1 Tbsp. at a time) will help the dough not climb the hook as much.

 • It is important to realize, however, that some dough will have a stickier consistency and not try to overcompensate with additional flour because it will make the bread too dry.